Does the thought of having to endure meth withdrawals stop you from starting the recovery process?

 Symptoms of Meth Withdrawal

-The symptoms of meth withdrawal can be severe, primarily affecting mental and emotional health.
+The symptoms of crystal meth withdrawal can be severe, primarily affecting mental and emotional health.
 The severity of symptoms depends on how much meth was used, how long it was used for, and individual factors.

 Psychological Meth Withdrawal Symptoms